jpiontek/go-ip-api/README.md

 result := client.GetLocationForIp("127.0.0.1")
 ```

-Keep in mind that ip-api is limited to 150 requests per minute for a free account.
+Keep in mind that the free account is limited to 150 requests per minute.
 If you exceed this limit your IP address is blacklisted from making further requests.
 To correct this visit [this page](http://ip-api.com/docs/unban).

 ##License